Kildwick and Crosshills railway station: Accident

-Kildwick and Cross Hills station was the site of a serious accident in 1875, killing five and injuring 40.
+Kildwick and Cross Hills station was the site of a serious accident in 1875, killing seven and injuring 40.
 Late at night on 28 August, an excursion returning from Morecambe to Leeds was stopped at the station at the request of the signalman who had noticed its rear light was not working.
 Despite his request, the same signalman allowed an Ingleton-to-Leeds mail train to follow just 4½ minutes behind.
 The signalman claimed the mail train was let through on a "caution" signal; the engine driver claimed the signal was "all clear".
 Approaching Kildwick station, the driver did not see a stop signal until it was too late, and hit the stationary passenger train at 15 mph.
 The accident could have been avoided if the "timed interval" signalling system which was in use at the time had been replaced by the "absolute block" system that the Midland Railway was already phasing in.
 Under the old system, trains were allowed to follow within five minutes of each other while under the new system, a section of track had to be completely clear before a train could enter it.